umbertopicchini/umbertopicchini.github.io/_pages/bayes.md

 ======
 In 2015-16 I have coordinated a group _"to advance the understanding and use of Bayesian methodology for the quantification and communication of uncertainty at Lund University."_
-We organized many activities and workshops, all available at [this page](http://www.maths.lth.se/matstat/staff/umberto/bayes-asg.html).
+We organized many activities and workshops, summarised in [this document](https://lucris.lub.lu.se/ws/portalfiles/portal/12160328/final_report.pdf).